 Just like with normal zipping, lists that are longer than the shortest list that’s being zipped are cut down to size.

-is a useful function when dealing with files or input from
+lines is a useful function when dealing with files or input from

 somewhere.
 It takes a string and returns every line of that string in a